Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

 Item (2) follows from the direct enumeration of Hamiltonian cycles on $I^3, M_5\times I$ and $P_8$.

-By \cite[Theorem 4.12]{E22a} for $Q\notin \{I^3, M_5\times I, P_8\}$ its quadrangles correspond to incompressible Klein bottles in $N(Q,\widetilde{\Lambda}_{\Gamma})$ such that the complement to their union has a complete hyperbolic structure of finite volume.
-Also by this Theorem for $Q=P_8$ the $4$-belt consisting of pentagons corresponds to an incompressible torus in $N(Q,\widetilde{\Lambda}_{\Gamma})$ such that its complement consists of two manifolds with geometry $\mathbb L^2\times \mathbb R$.
-This proves item (3). \end{proof} \begin{corollary} A Hamiltonian cycle on a right-angled hyperbolic $3$-polytope of finite volume corresponds to a nonselfcrossing Eulerian cycle on the ideal right-angled hyperbolic $3$-polytope if and only if at each ideal vertex it turns left or right, but does not go straight. \end{corollary} \begin{example} In Fig.~\ref{PeH} we show a Hamiltonian cycle on the $3$-dimensional permutohedron intersecting each quadrangle by $3$ edges.
-After shrinking quadrangles to points we obtain a~Hamiltonian cycle on the ideal octahedron.
+By \cite[Theorem 4.12]{E22a} for $P\notin \{I^3, M_5\times I, P_8\}$ its quadrangles correspond to incompressible Klein bottles in $N(P,\widetilde{\Lambda}_{\Gamma})$ such that the complement to their union has a complete hyperbolic structure of finite volume.
+Also by this Theorem for $P=P_8$ the $4$-belt consisting of pentagons corresponds to an incompressible torus in $N(P,\widetilde{\Lambda}_{\Gamma})$ such that its complement consists of two manifolds with geometry $\mathbb L^2\times \mathbb R$.
+This proves item (3). \end{proof} \begin{corollary} A Hamiltonian cycle in a right-angled hyperbolic $3$-polytope of finite volume corresponds to a Hamiltonian cycle in the corresponding almost Pogorelov polytope if and only if at each ideal vertex it turns left or right, but does not go straight. \end{corollary} \begin{example} In Fig.~\ref{PeH} we show a Hamiltonian cycle in the $3$-dimensional permutohedron intersecting each quadrangle by $3$ edges.
+After shrinking quadrangles to points we obtain a~Hamiltonian cycle in the ideal octahedron.

-\end{example} \begin{problem} To characterise ideal right-angled $3$-polytopes corresponding to Hamiltonian cycles on (a) compact right-angled hyperbolic $3$-polytopes (b) right-angled hyperbolic $3$-polytopes of finite volume. \end{problem} \begin{remark} In \cite[Theorem 9.17]{E19} is was proved that any ideal right-angled hyperbolic $3$-polytope $P$ can be obtained from an almost Pogorelov polytope or the polytope $P_8$ by a contraction of edges of a perfect matching such that no quadrangle contains two edges of the matching.
+\end{example} \begin{question} To characterise ideal right-angled $3$-polytopes corresponding to Hamiltonian cycles in (a) compact right-angled hyperbolic $3$-polytopes (b) right-angled hyperbolic $3$-polytopes of finite volume. \end{question} \begin{remark} In \cite[Theorem 9.17]{E19}, is was proved that any ideal right-angled hyperbolic $3$-polytope $P$ can be obtained from an almost Pogorelov polytope or the polytope $P_8$ by a contraction of edges of a perfect matching such that no quadrangle contains two edges of the matching.
 Nevertheless, the complement to this matching may be not a Hamiltonian cycle, but a union of cycles containing all the vertices of the polytope. \end{remark}

-\begin{problem} To characterise Hamiltonian cycles on simple $3$-polytopes corresponding to nonselfcrossing Eulerian cycles on (a) ideal right-angled hyperbolic $3$-polytopes (b) $4$-valent convex polytopes. \end{problem}